New for 2026 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 Can you get a mortgage into retirement?

-Yes, you can get a mortgage into retirement.
-However, there are certain criteria that need to be met for you to qualify, and the loan process may be slightly different from that of traditional mortgages.
+Yes, you can get a mortgage in retirement.
+However, specific criteria must be met to qualify, and the loan process may differ slightly from that of traditional mortgages.
 Generally, lenders will assess your credit score, income and other financial factors to determine whether or not you’re eligible for a retirement mortgage loan.
 It’s also important to remember that lenders may require additional security, such as an equity release scheme or guarantor, before offering you a loan.

 What is the difference between a lifetime mortgage and a retirement interest-only mortgage?

 The main difference between a lifetime mortgage and a retirement interest-only mortgage is that the latter requires regular payments to pay off the loan.
 With a lifetime mortgage, you borrow a lump sum and don’t have to make repayments until after your death or when you move into long-term care.
 In comparison, with a retirement interest-only mortgage, you must make regular payments towards the capital and pay the interest each month.
-This means you can clear your loan balance during your lifetime, whereas with a lifetime mortgage, this isn’t possible.
+This means you can clear your loan balance during your lifetime, whereas with a lifetime mortgage you can’t.

 What is a retirement interest-only mortgage?

-A retirement interest-only mortgage is a loan that allows homeowners over the age of 55 to borrow a lump sum or smaller amounts on an ongoing basis.
-The borrower agrees to make regular interest payments each month, but there is no requirement to pay off any of the capital until after death or when they enter long-term care.
-Interest-only mortgages can benefit homeowners as they provide some financial freedom during retirement and allow them to remain in their homes.
+A retirement interest-only mortgage is a loan that allows homeowners aged 55 and above to borrow a lump sum or smaller amounts on an ongoing basis.
+The borrower agrees to make regular interest payments each month, but there is no requirement to repay any of the capital until after death or upon entering long-term care.
+Interest-only mortgages can benefit homeowners by providing financial freedom during retirement and allowing them to remain in their homes.

 Who can get a retirement interest-only mortgage?